 As a prospective student, how can I learn more about being lesbian, gay, bisexual, or transgender at Haas and at UC Berkeley?

 We'd love to hear from you!
-Please reach out to our Q@Haas Co-VP of Admissions, Casey, who can either answer your questions directly or put you in touch with someone who can.
+Please reach out to our Q@Haas Co-VP of Admissions, Manas, who can either answer your questions directly or put you in touch with someone who can.